Homepage - - - Tutorial Index

 There are neither immunoglobulins nor complement fractions deposition in renal tissue.
 In some cases there are weak deposits of C3 in mesangium; this feature does not correlate with clinical presentation or outcome.
 When there is intense mesangial deposits of IgM or C1q probably there are pathogenic implications and is possible that clinical outcome to be diverse to MCD (see below).

 The diagnostic ultrastructural changes are between the podocyte and the glomerular basement membrane.
 Architecture of the podocyte processes is lost, slit-diaphragms are not identified.
-This finding is called “effacement”, “fusion”, or “simplification” of podocyte processes, although these are misnames; this change results from disordered epithelial cell structure with withdrawal of the dendritic process.
-The cytoplasm of podocytes displays long and narrow prolongations from its surface: “microvillous transformation”.
+This finding is called “effacement”, “fusion”, or “simplification” of podocyte processes, although these are misnames; this change results from disordered epithelial cell structure with withdrawal of the dendritic process (Figures 4b, 4c, 4d).
+The cytoplasm of podocytes displays long and narrow prolongations from its surface: “microvillous transformation” (Figure 4c).
+It is common for the cytoplasm to appear more electron-dense in the part adjacent to the glomerular basement membrane: cytoskeletal condensation (Figure 4b).
 Podocyte alteration is usually diffuse, nevertheless, there are cases which this finding is focal.
 There is not a constant correlation between the degree of ultrastructural injury and the severity of proteinuria.
 These changes revert when there is response to the treatment.
-[See image EM (link) / Another image in MCD (link) / Several images in the AJKD (link)])
+(Several electron microscopy images of MCD in AJKD (link)])

 When there is intense and diffuse mesangial deposits of IgM, associated to NS, many authors consider that it is a disease different to MCD and FSGS; nevertheless, others consider that it is a variant of MCD or FSGS.